SRT: Everything You Need to Know About the Secure Reliable Transport Protocol

 What is SRT?

-SRT is a video streaming transport protocol and technology stack designed to connect two endpoints for the purposes of delivering low latency video and other media streams across lossy networks such as the public internet.
+SRT is a video streaming transport protocol and technology stack designed to connect two endpoints for the purposes of delivering low latency video and other media streams across any network including lossy networks such as the public internet.
 In a nutshell, SRT brings the best quality live video over the worst networks.
 It accounts for packet loss, jitter, and fluctuating bandwidth all while maintaining the integrity and quality of video.
 With SRT, you can keep your streams secure and easily traverse firewalls.

 A Brief History of SRT